hoalexander44/MomentumTeamWebsite/Blogs/JarodMellusBlog.md

 Negatives: I really wish I had more time to work, but Monday is one of my only days off in the week and my power was out for most of the day so I wasn't able to get as much completed as I intended.

+### Week 4 - Week 5
+Jarod Mellus - PPJ #2

+Tasks: 3 hours recording foley, 2 hours attempting layering of sounds

+Positives: I feel I got some pretty good recordings for hits, sword slashes, grunts, etc.

+Negatives: I wasn't as transparent as I could have been about my work week and should be more communicative in the future.